Will-Raymond/CourseMaterials/README.md

       4. ```pip install biopython```
       5. ```conda activate uqbio2024_py310```

-These commands do the following, activate conda if its not already activated, create a new environment named uqbio2024_py310 with the packages listed in the linked .yaml file, then activate the new environment.
+These commands do the following: activate conda if its not already activated, create a new environment named uqbio2024_py310 with the packages listed in the linked .yaml file, then activate the new environment.
 If everything worked, Your terminal should have (uqbio2024_py310) at the front of its command line.

 ### Using your new environment in VS Code